jsafrane/enhancements/keps/sig-storage/3762-persistent-volume-last-phase-transition-time/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-3762: PersistentVolume release timestamp
+# KEP-3762: PersistentVolume last phase transition time

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good